Splittikin/FHS-News-Android/README.md

 - Keep waiting
 - Use the check/green arrow in the top right (next to "Git: ") to apply your changes to this repository
 - Use the blue arrow to pull changes in the repository to your system

+IF YOU GET THIS ERROR
+"Latest AGP supported is 7.2.2, current version is 7.3.1" DO THIS:
+- File (In top right)
+- Project Structure
+- 'Project' on left sidebar
+- Change Android Gradle Plugin Version to 7.2.1
+- Click apply
+- Change Android Gradle Plugin Version back to 7.2.2
+- Click apply again